 - Don’t put the engine in gear until you can see everyone is safely seated.

 - Don’t intentionally toss individuals off personal water craft, water skis, inner tube or other craft.

 Jet thrust injuries are caused by the force of the propeller thrusting water with intense force to those directly being the vessel, usually a personal watercraft.

 This is especially dangerous for females or anyone not wearing a proper protective wet suit.
 Essentially, when the throttle is on and someone is at the rear of the PWC, water and/or debris exit the thrust nozzle and can cause serious injury.

 An appellate court case out of California recently details just how awful these injuries can be.
 In Colombo v.
 BRP US, Inc., a compensation of $7.4 million to two teen girls by the manufacturer of a personal watercraft was upheld after the girls suffered severe and permanent injuries after falling off the back.
 Both were placed directly into the path of the jet thrust.
 One suffered serious injury to her vagina and rectum, resulting in long-term pain and difficulty controlling bowel movements.
 The other suffered similar injuries, and was told she would never be able to deliver a child.
 At no point were the girls warned by the manufacturer, owner or operator that a wet suit should have been worn.
 Evidence presented at trial indicated manufacturer had knowledge of prior claims of orifice injuries, but did not sufficiently warn consumers of this known risk.

-Internal injuries were cited in four of the 137 reportable accidents in 2013 involving personal watercraft in Florida.
+Internal injuries were cited in four of the 137 reportable accidents involving personal watercraft in Florida that year.